Guide for International Students

 - Can I pay the course fee in cash after I arrive in the Czech Republic?

-No, the payment must be made only via bank transfer.
+No, the payment must be made only via bank transfer or by card.

 - Will the course prepare me for the entrance exam and help with my specialisation in studies?